BrianTiedjen/Brian-Tiedjen-IT1025/Lab1/readme.md

 Cloud Computing
 Git hub is not stored anywhere physically on my computers or devices but it is my info and writing that I can access anywhere at any time.
 I use things like google drive, I cloud, Plex, and steam.
 These are accounts that I don't fully own whats on it but I can access to what I have on them
 # Conclusion
+Though this lab I learned the definition of a Information System, how arbitray the definiton is, I learned how client-servers and cloud computning is and I got started in my IT 1025 class.